Global sovereign wealth funds convene in Abu Dhabi for IFSWF annual meeting

 PHOTO

-Abu Dhabi – The International Forum of Sovereign Wealth Funds (IFSWF) annual meeting in Abu Dhabi has brought global leaders of sovereign funds to the heart of the city’s financial district to exchange perspectives on long-term investing, portfolio resilience and the role of sovereign capital in an era of transformation.
+The International Forum of Sovereign Wealth Funds (IFSWF) annual meeting in Abu Dhabi has brought global leaders of sovereign funds to exchange perspectives on long-term investing, portfolio resilience and the role of sovereign capital in an era of transformation.

-The meeting which is co-hosted by the Abu Dhabi Investment Authority (ADIA) and Mubadala Investment Company under the patronage of His Highness Sheikh Khaled bin Mohamed bin Zayed Al Nahyan, Crown Prince of Abu Dhabi and Chairman of the Abu Dhabi Executive Council involved 300 senior leaders from sovereign wealth funds and global institutions.
+Co-hosted by the Abu Dhabi Investment Authority (ADIA) and Mubadala Investment Company, the event convened more than 300 senior leaders from sovereign wealth funds and global financial institutions.

 Discussions at ADGM (formally Abu Dhabi Global Market) developed shared visions that enhance long-term global market stability.
 Participants discussed investing in uncertainty, investing in transformative technologies, building national champions, value creation in private equity portfolios, and developing strategic portfolio resilience.
 All sessions were held under the Chatham House Rule.

-His Highness Sheikh Hamed bin Zayed Al Nahyan, Managing Director of ADIA, said: “This week, the sovereign wealth fund community has gathered in Abu Dhabi to discuss key topics driving changes in the global investment landscape, in a spirit of knowledge-sharing and collaboration.
-The event underlined the important role sovereign wealth funds play in enhancing long-term market stability while highlighting the significant opportunities that lie ahead.”
+“This week, the sovereign wealth fund community has gathered in Abu Dhabi to discuss key topics driving changes in the global investment landscape, in a spirit of knowledge-sharing and collaboration.
+The event underlined the important role sovereign wealth funds play in enhancing long-term market stability while highlighting the significant opportunities that lie ahead,” said H.H.
+Sheikh Hamed bin Zayed Al Nahyan, Managing Director of ADIA.

-The Abu Dhabi meeting follows last year’s gathering in Muscat, which emphasized adapting to disruption and strengthening governance while navigating uncertainty.
+The Abu Dhabi meeting follows last year’s gathering in Muscat, which emphasised adapting to disruption and strengthening governance while navigating uncertainty.

 The 2025 convening maintained that momentum, reinforcing Abu Dhabi’s position as a global hub for investment dialogue and collaboration as well as highlighting the pivotal role sovereign wealth funds play as responsible stewards of capital.